Read This First

 Prompt 2: It appears the term moral hazard has broadened to encompass more than cases in which the economic agent is acting in bad faith.
 Provide a brief history of this shift.

-The central claim is this: The concept of moral hazard has indeed evolved and broadened over time.
+In plain terms: The concept of moral hazard has indeed evolved and broadened over time.

 This middle step prepares perverse incentives.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.